 How to become plant based, a 101 introduction to Plant Based fundamentals.
 To follow a plant-based diet is not just to cut out all meat, fish and dairy from your diet.
 OK, it is mostly that, but to become a vegan cook requires a new battery of kitchen artillery.
-Here’s a basic, and hopefully achievable 101 guide to the fundamentals of vegan cooking.
+Here's a basic, and hopefully achievable 101 guide to the fundamentals of vegan cooking.
+Making small changes is the best change you can make.

 A beginners guide to being vegan or plant based using some ingredients that I really, really use a lot in cooking AND baking.

 You need to rethink how you cook.
 You will be cooking similar foods but using different ingredients and often different methods.
+Don't be intimidated though, at first, try switching just a couple of meals a week for it's vegan counterpart.
+Try using vegan mince in your favourite chili recipe (or try my delicious vegan red chili, here), for example.

 Ways of infusing flavour into your food will need to be rethought and you will use things that weren't even on your spectrum of existence until The Day You Became Vegan.
 These ingredients will become your best friends in the kitchen.